rje/unishell/Readme.md

 ## Use

 ### Basics
-Select Window -> Interactive Shell to open the window.
+Select Window -> Unishell to open the window.

 Type "help" to see a list of available commands, otherwise type any valid C# statement or expression.
 Some examples of things you can do: